New physics in \epsilon' from chromomagnetic contributions and limits on Left-Right symmetry

-This constraint is relatively stronger than the one reported in ref.~\cite{He-Tandean-Valencia}, where a different evaluation of the $Q_g$ matrix element was adopted, and where only the `charm' couplings were considered.
-As discussed above, the uncertainty (possible enhancement) in the matrix element of $Q_g$ could make this bound even stronger by an order one factor.
+This constraint is similar to the one reported in ref.~\cite{He-Tandean-Valencia}, albeit a different evaluation of the $Q_g$ matrix element was there adopted and only the `charm' couplings were considered.
+As discussed above, the uncertainty (possible enhancement) in the matrix element of $Q_g$ can strenghten this bound by an order one factor.

-The bound~(\ref{eq:Climit}) is also stronger than the analogous limit inferred from the $s\to d\gamma$ decays~\cite{He:1999ik,He-Tandean-Valencia}, which through $Q_\gamma^{L,R}$ involve the same enhancement and the same phases as the chromomagnetic operator.
+The bound~(\ref{eq:Climit}) is also analogous to the limit inferred from the $s\to d\gamma$ decays~\cite{He:1999ik,He-Tandean-Valencia}, which through $Q_\gamma^{L,R}$ involve the same enhancement and the same phases as the chromomagnetic operator.